idelchi/godyl/docs/configuration/defaults.md

 # Default Configuration

-Godyl uses a default configuration to provide sensible defaults for all tools.
+`godyl` uses a default configuration to provide sensible defaults for all tools.
 This can be overridden by providing your own `defaults.yml` file.

 Furthermore, many values can be overridden as described in the [Configuration]({{ site.baseurl }}/configuration/configuration#content-start) section.

 ## Default Configuration File

-The default configuration is embedded in the Godyl binary and looks like this:
+The default configuration is embedded in the `godyl` binary and looks like this:

 {% raw  %}